Divyanshi2408/React.js-questions/advanced & practical React.js questions/advanced & practical React.js questions.md

 - **Performance**: Updating the Real DOM is relatively slow due to direct manipulation of the browser's rendering engine.
 By using the VDOM, React reduces performance costs by batching updates and only making necessary changes to the Real DOM.

 This process ensures efficient and minimal updates to the Real DOM.
+- The Virtual DOM (VDOM) is created and rendered first.
+- The Real DOM is updated afterward based on the differences between the new and previous VDOMs.
+This approach improves performance and keeps the UI in sync with the component's state and props.

 ## 5. Is there any difference between browser paint and rendering?

-Yes, there is a difference between **paint** and **rendering** in the browser:
+Yes, there is a difference between browser paint and rendering in the context of how browsers process and display web content.
+Here's a breakdown of both concepts:

+## 1. Rendering
+Rendering refers to the entire process of converting HTML, CSS, and JavaScript into pixels on the screen.
+It includes several stages:

+### Parsing
+- The browser parses HTML and CSS to construct the DOM (Document Object Model) and CSSOM (CSS Object Model).

+### Render Tree Construction
+- The DOM and CSSOM are combined to create a render tree, which represents the structure and styling of elements to be displayed.

+### Layout
+- The browser calculates the position and size of each element on the page based on the render tree.

+### Painting
+- The browser fills in pixels based on the layout and styles.

+## 2. Painting
+Painting is a specific step within the rendering process.
+It involves:

+- Filling in the pixels on the screen for each visual element, such as colors, text, images, and borders.
+- Painting happens after the layout phase and can be triggered by changes to styles like color, background, or visibility that do not affect the layout.

+**summary**
-- **Rendering**: This is the process of constructing the visual representation of the web page.
-It involves processing HTML, CSS, and JavaScript, and building the DOM tree (Document Object Model).
-Rendering includes layout, painting, and compositing.
+- Rendering is the broader process that includes layout, paint, and compositing.

-- **Paint**: This is a specific phase in the rendering process where the browser fills in pixels for elements on the screen, such as text, colors, borders, etc. Paint happens after layout, which calculates where elements are placed on the screen.
+- Painting is a specific phase where visual elements are drawn onto the screen after layout calculations are done.
 In simple terms, **rendering** refers to the entire process, while **painting** is just one step within it.

 ## 6. What causes rerendering in React?